How much does child care cost?

 Additional Child Care Subsidy provides extra help with child care costs for some carers who can also get the Child Care Subsidy.

-You can get the Additional Child Care Subsidy if you’re a grandparent or great-grandparent with 65% care of your grandchildren.
+You can get the Additional Child Care Subsidy if you’re a grandparent or great-grandparent with at least 65% care of your grandchildren.
 If you’re a step-grandparent or grandparent of adopted children, you’re also eligible.
 You must also be getting income support like the Age Pension.